phalpern/WG21-halpern/vector-execution-models.md

 threads tend to smooth over the latency.

-On SIMD hardware, control-flow divergence can be handled the same way as for the wavefront model.
-The lack of implicit dependencies also allows the compiler to re-order instructions in a way that is not possible with a pure wavefront model.
+On SIMD hardware, control-flow divergence can be handled the same way as for the wavefront variant.
+The lack of implicit dependencies also allows the compiler to re-order instructions in a way that is not possible with a pure wavefront variant.

 Varying, linear, and uniform